 Besides – don’t we all want to see the world?

-There’s something about rushing everywhere that seems synonymous with airports and catching planes in general – something that can get you used to running everywhere, never stopping to quite appreciate what’s in front of you.
+There’s something about rushing everywhere that seems synonymous with airports and catching planes in general – something that can get you used to run everywhere, never stopping to quite appreciate what’s in front of you.